 Apple cider vinegar isn't likely to be effective for weight loss.

-Although occasional use of apple cider vinegar is safe for most people, it won't likely lead to weight loss — and it may pose problems of its own.
+Although occasional use of apple cider vinegar is safe for most people, it does carry some risks.
 For example:

 - Apple cider vinegar is highly acidic.
 It may irritate your throat if you drink it often or in large amounts.